-Most cases pay out for a few weeks or until your doctor will sign off for you to return to work.
+Most cases payout for a few weeks or until your doctor will sign off for you to return to work.
 An injured employee may only need a few weeks to let a sprain heal.
-However, there are many other injuries that may impact you through your entire life.
+However, there are many other injuries that may impact you throughout your entire life.

 A catastrophic injury such as loss of a limb may entitle you to benefits for the remainder of your life.